laat/depth-first/readme.md

   ['put on your shorts', 'put on your shoes'],
 ]

-// Now, list the vertices that can be reached from 'put on your shirt' dfs(edges, 'put on your shirt');
+// Now, list the vertices that can be reached starting at 'put on your shirt' dfs(edges, 'put on your shirt');
 /* =>
 [